 With increased interest in promoting engineering as a field of study and career pathway to both college and pre-college student, it is important to understand the many factors that impact students’ learning and decision-making processes.
-In this paper, one of the important environmental factors surrounding students was selected as a main research subject: parents and other similar caregivers.
-Parents play a significant role in mediating between teachers and students as well as motivating children’s interest in engineering.

 The public has an incomplete understanding of engineers and engineering as a profession.
 In discussions about the public’s understanding of engineers, many have referenced the “conventional” stereotype of engineers as train operators.
-Though this stereotype may exist among students as well as the public, few investigations to date have focused on students’ ideas about engineers and engineering.

 As part of a NSF-funded ITEST grant, the ETID Department at Texas A&M University is developing a STEM Teacher Education initiative that helps secondary education math and science teachers to better understand advanced technology concepts.
-This new initiative will be presented to approximately twelve teachers for three consecutive summers to create a cadre of educators who are able to excite high school students and motivate them to choose engineering/technology career paths as they enter their undergraduate degree programs.